 Does it increase your risk of cancer?

-At the same time, the contraceptive pill appears to protect against ovarian cancer, bowel cancer and cancer of the womb to a certain degree.
+At the same time, the combined contraceptive pill appears to protect against ovarian cancer, bowel cancer and cancer of the womb to a certain degree.
 Preliminary research results indicate that women who have been taking the pill may be 20% less likely to contract bowel cancer than those who have never used it.

 What does that mean for me?

 If you have a family history of cancer or know that you have a high risk of cancer (for example because you have already had it) your GP may not recommend that you take a pill which contains oestrogen.

 The slight increase in your breast and cervical cancer risk is not permanent and within ten years of stopping the pill, it returns to normal.